Julien Gauthier: New York Islanders

-As a free agent from the Senators, Gauthier was signed to a two-year, $1.575 million contract with the New York Islanders on July 5, 2023.
-He made his Islanders debut against the Buffalo Sabres on October 21.
+A restricted free agent the end of the season, Ottawa declined to give Gauthier a qualifying offer, making him an unrestricted free agent.
+Gauthier then signed a two-year, $1.575 million contract with the New York Islanders on July 5, 2023.
+He made his Islanders debut in the 2023–24 season against the Buffalo Sabres on October 21.
 He scored his first goal with the Islanders against Anthony Stolarz on December 2, in a 4–3 win over the Florida Panthers.
-After 27 games with the Islanders, having scored 4 goals and 11 points, Gauthier was placed on waivers on February 2, 2024.
+After 27 games with the Islanders, having scored four goals and 11 points, Gauthier was placed on waivers on February 2, 2024.
 He went unclaimed and was assigned to the Islanders' AHL affiliate, the Bridgeport Islanders.
+He finished the season with Bridgeport, making 17 appearances, scoring seven goals and ten points.